-A single-screen cinema chain, that runs two theatres in Mumbai, has refused to screen 'pk' in protest against the costly tickets
+A popular cinema chain in Western suburbs, that runs few single-screen theatres in Mumbai, has refused to screen 'pk' in protest against the costly tickets

 A popular single screen cinema chain in the Western suburbs has decided against running Aamir Khan-starrer 'pk', which is releasing today in over 4,000 screens across India.
 Reason?
 It is objecting to the film distributors' call for doubling the ticket prices.
 Consequently, the film will not be screened at Gaiety Galaxy as well as at Maratha Mandir, which is in South Mumbai.